ianmcloughlin/python-fill2d/README.md

 3. Plot cos squared and sin squared instead.

 4. Instead of filling the area between cos squared and the x axis, fill the area between sin squared, and sin squared plus cos squared.

+5. Create three subplots, one stacked on top of the other.
+In the first subplot show sin(x) squared, in the second show cos(x) squared, and in the third show the plot in exercise 4.